RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 • Batch Size: 244  |  Epochs: 120

-• Loss Function: Binary Crossentropy
+• Loss Function: Binary Crossentropy (to be compatible with Multi-Label-Classification setup)

-• Learning Rate: 0.001
+• Learning Rate: 0.001 with Adam Optimizer

 • with Gradient Clipping & Early Stopping